scala-thera/thera/README.md

 ![Demo](./demo.svg)

-Construct your templates in terms of variables, filters, fragments and templates.
+Describe your site in terms of variables, filters, fragments and templates.

 ```yaml
 ---